EXPLAINER: Microsoft's Activision buy could shake up gaming

 That's a big unknown.
 Regulators and rivals could turn up the pressure to block the deal.

-Other tech giants such as Google, Amazon, Apple and Meta — formerly Facebook — have all attracted increasing attention from antitrust regulators in the U.S. and Europe.
+Other tech giants such as Meta, Google, Amazon and Apple have all attracted increasing attention from antitrust regulators in the U.S. and Europe.
 But the Activision deal is so big — potentially the priciest-ever tech acquisition — that Microsoft will also be putting itself into the regulatory spotlight.

 Microsoft is already facing delays in its planned $16 billion acquisition of Massachusetts speech recognition company Nuance because of an investigation by British antitrust regulators.